-Ghana’s topography mostly plains and lowlands with some plateau regions.
-World’s largest artificial lake by surface area, the Lake Volta is situated in Ghana.
+Ghana’s topography is mostly plains and lowlands with some plateau regions.
+The world’s largest artificial lake by surface area, Lake Volta is situated in Ghana.
 Ghana’s wide variety of wildlife and natural diversity is worth a visit to the country.
 The abundance of natural resources in the country has led to its growing economic development.

 |Time Zone||GMT (UTC+0)|